Manuel Rodrigues Lamego: Biography

 Manuel Rodrigues de Lamego was born at Lamego, the Kingdom of Portugal to a Sephardic Jewish converso family.
 His father was Luis António Rodrigues de Lamego, and he had several siblings of note.
 João Rodrigues de Lamego, one brother, was married to a sister of Juan Nunez Saravia (1585—1639), a fellow Marrano and the official banker to Philip IV of Spain in Madrid.
 In addition to this, another brother, António Rodrigues de Lamego (died 1653), worked as an agent for Nunez Saravia in Rouen.
 Antonio Rodrigues de Lamego was married to Sarah Curiel (1592—1679), daughter of Abraham Curiel, from the notable Sephardi Curiel family (also known as Nuñez da Costa).
 Manuel Rodrigues de Lamego himself was engaged in trade with Portuguese India through the Brandão and Silveira family consortiums.

 Following the War of the Portuguese Succession, the Iberian Union (1580–1640) was formed whereby the Habsburg Spanish Empire took control of Portugal.
-The Portuguese had established important trade routes in West Africa as part of the Portuguese Empire since the 15th century and their merchants, including Sephardic Jews started the Atlantic slave trade, whereby African slaves purchased from West African traders were brought to work sugar cane and other plantations in Portuguese America.
+The Portuguese had established important trade routes in West Africa as part of the Portuguese Empire since the 15th century and their merchants, whereby African slaves purchased from West African traders were brought to work sugar cane and other plantations in Portuguese America.
 This period, known as the "first Atlantic system", lasted from 1502 until 1580.
 After the Union, the Spanish wanted to expand slavery in their American domains and so awarded an asiento, an official monopoly licence, to certain experienced traders who had knowledge of West Africa; the two main groups competing for the asiento were the Portuguese Sephardic conversos and the Genoese.
 Marrano slave trading families other than Rodrigues de Lamego that formed part of this international network were: Fernandes de Elvas, Jiménez, Noronha, Mendes, Pallos Dias, Caballero, Jorge and Caldeira.